McIntosh XR19 Speaker System

 without written permission of the author.

-The XR19 was designed to be an alternate to the XRT20.
-This system takes up less than 26" of wall space, has good dispersion and provides high power handling at high frequencies.
+The XR19 was designed to be an alternate to the XRT20 but without the requirement of a separate column that takes up so much floor space.
+The XR19 takes up less than 26" of wall space, has good dispersion and provides high power handling at high frequencies.
 The XRT20 column and bass cabinet takes up 45" of floor space.
 The production XR19 has the same bass cabinet as the XRT20 including the two woofers and 8" mid-range.

 Instead of both woofers covering the same frequency range, the lower woofer goes from 20Hz to 150Hz.
 The upper woofer goes from 20Hz to 250Hz.
 The use of two different woofer crossovers reduces interference between the woofers in the upper bass where the distance between them is significant compared to 1/2 wavelength of the sound being radiated.
 This improvement is used in the later version of the XRT20.
 The 8" mid-range is contained in a sealed enclosure and covers the range from 250Hz to 1500Hz.

 The crossover is located in the top section with the tweeters.
 The top is easily removed by unlatching two fasteners.
-The XRT20 laminated crossover coils and motor running capacitors are used in the XR19.
+The XRT20 laminated crossover coils and motor running capacitors are used in the XR19 for extra low distortion and reliability.

-The XR19 is overlooked gem.
-Not many of them were sold compared to the XRT20.
-The excellent imaging presents an outstanding sound stage with lots of bass punch from the two woofers.
+In my opinion, the XR19 is overlooked gem.
+Not many of them were sold compared to the XRT20 and XRt22.
+The excellent imaging presents an outstanding sound stage and there is lots of bass punch from the two woofers.
 This is clearly a dramatic step up from the earlier XR7.
-As far as I know no literature was ever made for the XR19 except for pictures from the manual that were used in the direct mail advertising.
+As far as I know, no literature was ever made for the XR19 except for the black and white pictures from the manual that were used in the direct mail advertising.

 XR19 Specifications